emilio/ipv6-multicast-server/README.md

-# Sockets work for Computer Networks I: 2015
+# Sockets work for Computer Networks II: 2016

-More info (in spanish) in the `docs/` directory.
+More info (in spanish) soon in the `docs/` directory.